 U.S. Department of Education Gainful Employment Program Disclosure

 The information on the template below is designed by the U.S. Department of Education to give prospective students and parents information that may be helpful in choosing which school and which program to attend.

-O*NET, an interactive application for exploring and searching occupations.
+An interactive application for exploring and searching occupations.
 The database also provides the basis for their Career Exploration Tools, a set of valuable assessment instruments for workers and students looking to find or change careers.